o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/sprite-editor.md

 + **Border manipulators** - Sets border properties for sliced image types.
 To adjust the borders, drag the dotted lines, which are called manipulator positions.
 Changing these positions updates the corresponding **Border Properties** values.
 + **Properties**
   + **Image resolution** - The size of the image.
   + **Alias** - A short description of what the cell represents.
-Use this setting to improve the readability of sprite\-sheet index values.
+Use this setting to improve the readability of sprite-sheet index values.
 You can use the same alias string for multiple sprite sheet cells.
   + **Top**, **Bottom**, **Left**, **Right** - The number of pixels from the respective edge of the image where the sliced region is situated.
 + **Configure Spritesheet** - Available only for sprites that are not currently configured as a sprite sheet.
 For more information, see [Configuring Sprite Sheets](/docs/user-guide/interactivity/user-interface/editor/component-sprite-sheets.md).